maslianok/react-resize-detector/README.md

 (Bool) Trigger `onResize` on height change

 #### onResize
-Function that will be invoked
+(Func) Function that will be invoked

 ## License
 MIT